ihreapotheken/IA-SDK-iOS/docs/Prerequisites.md

 # Prerequisites

-Before using any SDK features, you must ensure that required conditions are met.
+Before using any of hte SDK features, you must ensure that required conditions are met.
 Call the following line once your UI is ready:

 ```swift
 try await IAIntegrationsSDK.Prerequisites.runPrerequisites(isAnimated: false)